DiligentGraphics/DiligentSamples/Tutorials/Tutorial24_VRS/readme.md

 # Tutorial24 - Variable rate shading

-This tutorial demonstrates how to use variable rate shading for pixel shader optimization.
+This tutorial demonstrates how to use variable rate shading to reduce pixel shading load.

-## VRS in desktop GPU
+## VRS on desktop GPUs

-Variable shading rate implementation on mobile and desktop GPUs and in different GAPIs has serious differences.
+Variable shading rate implementations on mobile and desktop GPUs and in different APIs supported by Diligent Engine vary significantly.
-On desktop GPU variable rate shading used to change the number of pixel shader invocations per small tile, it allows to reduce the number of heavy pixel shader invocations for areas which will be blurred by motion blur or other post processes.
-Direct3D12 and Vulkan have three VRS types: per-draw, per-primitive, texture based and also a combination of these types.
+On desktop GPUs, variable rate shading is used to change the number of pixel shader invocations per small tile, which allows reducing the number of pixel shader invocations for areas which don't require high quality (e.g., areas that will be blurred by motion blur or depth-of-field, covered by UI, etc.).
+Direct3D12 and Vulkan provide three VRS types that may be combined together: per-draw, per-primitive, and texture-based rates.
+These options are described below.

-### Per draw shading rate.
+### Per-draw Shading Rate

-If capability `SHADING_RATE_CAP_FLAG_PER_DRAW` is supported then we can call `IDeviceContext::SetShadingRate()`, where `BaseRate` is one of the supported shading rates from list in `ShadingRateProperties::ShadingRates`, `PrimitiveCombiner` and `TextureCombiner` must be `SHADING_RATE_COMBINER_PASSTHROUGH` because they will be used by other VRS modes.
+If capability `SHADING_RATE_CAP_FLAG_PER_DRAW` is supported, we can use the `IDeviceContext::SetShadingRate()` method to set the shading rate that will be uniformly applied throught the entire render target.

-### Per primitive shading rate.
-If capability `SHADING_RATE_CAP_FLAG_PER_PRIMITIVE` is supported then we can call `IDeviceContext::SetShadingRate()`, where `PrimitiveCombiner` is one of the supported combiners in the bit field `ShadingRateProperties::Combiners`.
-`SHADING_RATE_COMBINER_PASSTHROUGH` means that per-primitive VRS is not used, `SHADING_RATE_COMBINER_OVERRIDE` means that used only per-primitive VRS, other values specify how to combine per-draw with per-primitive rates.
+The `BaseRate` parameter must be one of the shading rates supported by Device.
+All supported rates are listed in `ShadingRateProperties::ShadingRates` member of the `GraphicsAdapterInfo` struct.
+`PrimitiveCombiner` and `TextureCombiner` parameters must be `SHADING_RATE_COMBINER_PASSTHROUGH`.

+### Per-primitive Shading Rate

-Per-primitive shading rate specified as output value in vertex or geometry shader:
+If capability `SHADING_RATE_CAP_FLAG_PER_PRIMITIVE` is supported, shading rate may be specified for each primitive by using a special vertex or geometry shader output:
 `nointerpolation uint Rate : SV_ShadingRate;`

-### Texture based shading rate.
+Per-primitive rate is combined with the base per-draw rate as specified by the `PrimitiveCombiner` paremeter of the `IDeviceContext::SetShadingRate()` method.
+The combiner value must be one of the supported combiners in the bit field `ShadingRateProperties::Combiners`.
+The two most commonly used combiners are
+* `SHADING_RATE_COMBINER_PASSTHROUGH`, that defines that per-primitive rate is ignored and the base rate is used instead, and
+* `SHADING_RATE_COMBINER_OVERRIDE` that defines that per-primitive rate overrides the base rate.

+Other values specify how to combine per-draw base rate with the per-primitive rate.

+### Texture-based Shading Rate

+If capability `SHADING_RATE_CAP_FLAG_TEXTURE_BASED`, shading rate may be defined using a special texture that for every pixel of the screen defines the rate.
+The texture-based rate is combined with the primitive rate, and applied last.
-If capability `SHADING_RATE_CAP_FLAG_TEXTURE_BASED` is supported then we cal call `IDeviceContext::SetShadingRate()`, where `TextureCombiner`is one of the supported combiners in the bit field `ShadingRateProperties::Combiners`.
+The combiner for the texture rate is defined by `TextureCombiner` parameter of the `IDeviceContext::SetShadingRate()` method.
+The combiner value must be one of the supported combiners in the bit field `ShadingRateProperties::Combiners`.
-If `PrimitiveCombiner = SHADING_RATE_COMBINER_PASSTHROUGH` and `TextureCombiner = SHADING_RATE_COMBINER_OVERRIDE` then only shading rate from texture will be used, other parameters specify a combination of all three modes.
+If `PrimitiveCombiner` is `SHADING_RATE_COMBINER_PASSTHROUGH` and `TextureCombiner` is `SHADING_RATE_COMBINER_OVERRIDE`, then only the texture shading rate will be used.

+It is possible to use other parameters that define how all three rates are combined.

-On desktop VRS texture must be created with type `RESOURCE_DIM_TEX_2D`, bind flags `BIND_SHADING_RATE`, format `TEX_FORMAT_R8_UINT` and size must be less than render target size in `ShadingRateProperties::MaxTileSize` times.
+On desktop GPUs, VRS texture must be created with type `RESOURCE_DIM_TEX_2D`, and use bind flag `BIND_SHADING_RATE`.
+Its format must be `TEX_FORMAT_R8_UINT` and the size must be less than the render target size divided by `ShadingRateProperties::MinTileSize`.
 The texel values correspond to the values in `SHADING_RATE` enum.
 This is valid for `SHADING_RATE_FORMAT_PALETTE` format in `ShadingRateProperties::Format`.
-Texture content can be updated from CPU or in compute shader, Direct3D12 forbid to create VRS texture with render target flag, in Vulkan it implementation depends.
+The texture content can be updated from CPU or in a compute shader.
+Note that Direct3D12 forbids creating VRS texture with the render target flag, but in
+Vulkan this may be allowed depending on the implementation.

 ### Combiners

-Shading rate combination algorithm is look like:
+Shading rate combination algorithm is as follows:

 ```cpp
 SHADING_RATE ApplyCombiner(SHADING_RATE_COMBINER Combiner, SHADING_RATE OriginalRate, SHADING_RATE NewRate)
 {